University and College Rugby League: Student Rugby League Pyramid

 The Premier North & South competition is the elite student league.

 Five matches from the 2011 Super 8 including the inaugural Grand Final were televised live and free-to-view on Premier Sports.
-The BUCS Competition is split into nine playing leagues with the Premier North and the Premier South being supported by seven regional leagues.
+The BUCS Competition is split into nine playing leagues with the Premier North and the Premier South being supported by five regional leagues.
 The fixtures run from October until March leading up to the Championship play-off series.

 The U19's College Competition is split into three leagues, the North West, Yorkshire and the Premier Division.
-The College leagues play from September until March culminating in a top four play-off series.
+The college leagues play from September until March culminating in a top four play-off series.
 The Carnegie Champion Colleges is the knock-out competition for the Further Education sector.

 Alongside SRL competitions, the top university sides can qualify for the Challenge Cup.